-650 Cascade Boat Ramp is located at the east end of the reach and includes a public boat launch (concrete ramp), restrooms with a changing cabana, picnic tables, a grass lawn area, parking, a floating dock, and a gravelly beach for physical access to the water.
+Cascade Boat Ramp is located at the east end of the reach and includes a public boat launch (concrete ramp), restrooms with a changing cabana, picnic tables, a grass lawn area, parking, a floating dock, and a gravelly beach for physical access to the water.
 Informational signage educates visitors of the area's history and enhances the visual access opportunity.
 Kanaka Creek, a non-SMA stream, enters the Columbia at the upstream edge of this park.

-- East Point Kite Beach is located immediately downstream from the boat launch and is a favorite with kiteboarders.
+East Point Kite Beach is located immediately downstream from the boat launch and is a favorite with kiteboarders.
 This visual and physical access point is a dedicated launch site, gives safe, easy access to the river, provides additional parking with broad views, and is located near the restroom and changing cabana which also seves the Cascade Boat Ramp..
-Physical access is limited to those able to traverse steep, rugged terrain to the water. - 660 Leaven's Point is set between Stevenson Landing and East Point Kite Beach.
+Physical access is limited to those able to traverse steep, rugged terrain to the water.

+Leaven's Point is set between Stevenson Landing and East Point Kite Beach.
 This small park features river views and picnic opportunities close to the river.
 Physical access is limited to those able to traverse steep, rugged terrain to the water.

-Leavens Point is the location for a large access improvement and restoration project planned by the Port of Skamania County.
-The project will include large amounts of fill, a more gradually sloped area for physical
+Leavens Point is the location for a large access improvement

-665 public access, trail, amenities, and riparian vegetation.
+and restoration project planned by the Port of Skamania

+County....